 Five orderlies on duty stand out in their perfect white uniforms.
 On the men’s utility belts hang a flashlight, keys, and a nightstick.
 Their heavy boots echo in the corridors as they rush to the patients’ wing.
 The lights flicker, leading the way.

-Andrew withdraws his nightstick from his belt and points it the right.
+Andrew withdraws his nightstick from his belt and points it to the right.
 “Bob, Tom, take the right side.”

 “Yes, sir,” they reply.